| | | | | | | | |

 Instructions

 • In a large skillet over medium heat, add your ground beef and break apart.
-Let it cook for a couple of minutes and then add your onion, jalapeño (if using), & poblanos.
+Let it cook for a couple of minutes and then add your onion, jalapeño (if using), and poblanos.
 Cook until the meat is cooked through and drain the grease from the meat and onion/pepper mixture.

 • Cook in your crockpot on high for 3 hours OR on low for about 5 hours.
 Remove the lid and give it a good stir, then top it with 2 cups of shredded cheese.
 I like to use sharp cheddar but Mexican blend is good and so is pepper jack and Monterey Jack cheese.
 Queso is delicious as well!
 Put the lid back on the slow cooker and let it cook for another 10 or so minutes, or until the cheese is melted over top.